quantumlike/tcl/HyperMesh/list_property_ids.md

-### list selected properties and write to a txt file
+### list selected properties and write to a txt file in HM v2017

 ```tcl
 *clearmark property 1